 Credit: sweetpeasandsaffron.com

-If you’re getting tired of eating chicken, spice things up by trying this Slow Cooker Butter Chicken.
-It takes only 15 minutes of prep time.
+Spice things up by trying this Slow Cooker Butter Chicken.

-What makes this easy, yet flavourful dish authentic are the spices.
-We use ground coriander, cumin, tandoori masala, and of course garam masala.
+For this recipe we use ground coriander, cumin, tandoori masala, and of course garam masala.
 Here’s some salt-free garam masala that I recommend.

 Per Serving: